ChrisJAtlas/pemf-audio-generator/README.md

 ### A Brief Note on PEMF
 Pulsed Electromagnetic Field (PEMF) technology has been studied for decades in contexts like bone healing, pain management, and neurological research.

-In recent years, **PEMF coils** — including the well-known Rodin coil design — have become more accessible to the public.
-While this opens opportunities for exploration, it also raises safety considerations.
+In recent years, **PEMF coils** — including the Rodin coil design — have become more accessible to the public.
+This opens new opportunities for exploration but also raises important safety considerations.

 This project provides open-source scripts to generate **PEMF-ready audio files** for **research and educational purposes only**.
-While you *can* play these through consumer audio chains and coils, **dedicated frequency generators and certified PEMF devices remain objectively safer**, as they typically include hazard controls and regulatory oversight.

 ---

 ### Categories of Frequencies
-Over time, numerous categories of EMF frequencies have been proposed or studied.
-These include:
+Over time, numerous categories of EMF frequencies have been proposed or studied:

 - **Brainwave bands** (Delta, Theta, Alpha, Beta, Gamma)
 - **Schumann resonances**